Toggle menu

 During the consultation period, two live online public webinars were held to explain the proposals in more details.
 Recordings of the webinars can be accessed below, along with copies of the Questions and Answers documents that were prepared in response to the questions raised during the webinars:

 Two public exhibitions were also held at the Guildhall and three public pop-up events were held in various locations throughout the city, so officers could answer any questions people had.
 Flyers were handed out a one of the weekly markets to promote awareness of the consultation.
-In addition, unstaffed display stands were placed in the reception area of Bourne Hill Council Offices, Five Rivers Health and Wellbeing Centre and the libraries at Amesbury, Downton, Durrington, Salisbury and Amesbury which comprised a pull up banner and hard copies of the consultation leaflet and survey.
+In addition, unstaffed display stands were placed in the reception area of Bourne Hill Council Offices, Five Rivers Health and Wellbeing Centre and the libraries at Amesbury, Downton, Durrington, Salisbury and Amesbury which comprised a pull-up banner and hard copies of the consultation leaflet and survey.

 Finally, presentations were also given to Salisbury City Council, Salisbury Area Board and the Fisherton Street Traders.